Volume I: The Books of the Sun and Moon

 “You think he might be the sicko who killed that girl last night?” asked Wayne.

-“Looks like Frankenstein, don’t he?”
-Joe replied.
+“Looks like Frankenstein, don’t he?” said the first officer.

 “You can’t talk to him like that,” Cedric said, coming to my defense.